KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/smart-chain-api-basics.md

 However, in this tutorial we are running a regtest chain, and therefore we must instruct the daemon to generate new blocks.

 This also provides us with a useful opportunity to discuss the nature of simple mining in the Komodo ecosystem.
-The methods we discuss here reflect mining on a proof-of-work based asset chain.
+The methods we discuss here reflect mining on a proof-of-work based Smart Chain.

 The reader should be aware that Komodo also offers proof-of-stake mining, and hybrid models that blend proof-of-work with proof-of-stake.
 For more information, the reader may turn to the [<b>ac_staked</b>](../installations/asset-chain-parameters.html#ac-staked) feature.